RULES OF THE RIVER AND CLUB

 1. NO ROWER UNDER THE AGE OF 18 SHALL BE PERMITTED TO ROW UNESCORTED.

 2. All rowers must know how to swim.

 3. All boats and other equipment leaving and returning to the boathouse must be logged in the log book.
 Rack number is required.

-5. All boats shall display proper lights in darkness or periods of reduced visibility as required by the United States Coast Guard Inland Rules.
-It is strongly advised against rowing in darkness unescorted and in a boat that is improperly lighted.
+4. All boats must display proper lights in darkness or periods of reduced visibility.
+Lights must be in blink mode with a white light to the bow and red to the stern.
+It is strongly advised against rowing in darkness unescorted or in a boat that is improperly lighted.
 High school scullers/rowers may row only during daylight hours.